BIGJRA/BIGJRA.github.io/src/_raw/rejuv/appendices.md

 - **stopgains**: Prevents the player's Pokemon from gaining EV's after battle.
 - **noexp / zeroexp / 0exp**: Prevents the player's Pokemon from gaining exp.
 - **flatevs / 85evs**: All enemy Pokemon will have 85 EV's in every stat.
-- **noevcap / gen2mode**: Allows player Pokemon to reach 252 EV's in every stat. *Disables online battling and trading*.
+- **noevcap / gen2mode**: Allows player Pokemon to reach 252 EV's in every stat.

 ### Shenanigan Passwords